 3. Price and Payment

-3.2 Payments for all Work shall be made within 30 (thirty) days of invoice date unless specifically agreed in writing by the Company, although in some circumstances payment or part payment may be requested prior to the commencement of the work.
+3.2 Payments for all Work shall be made within 30 (thirty) days of the invoice date unless specifically agreed in writing by the Company, although in some circumstances payment or part payment may be requested prior to the commencement of the work.
 Without prejudice to the Company’s other rights, the Company reserves the right to levy a service charge of 8 (eight) % per year on all balances outstanding beyond the due date.

 3.3 Where the work is being provided in stages and/or over a period of time of more than 60 (sixty) days, we reserve the right to invoice you upon completion of each stage of the work or at monthly intervals.

 3.4 Failure to pay any invoice in accordance with the foregoing terms or other terms specified in the Contract or agreed in writing shall entitle us to suspend further work both on the same order and on any other order from you without prejudice to any other right we may have.

 4.1 Whilst the Company has an excellent reputation for prompt delivery and will always endeavour to meet deadlines, dates or periods for completion of Work are only best estimates and the Company is not liable for the consequences of any delay for any reason whatsoever.
 In particular, the Client should be aware that the Company cannot be held responsible for delays or information degradation associated with any breakdown whatsoever caused by failures on the Client’s servers, utilities or telecoms’ systems, or the Company’s servers, utilities or telecom’ systems which are outside the control of the Company and which are known to occur from time to time.

 4.2 The Client must specify a completion date (if material) when commissioning the Work, but whilst the Company shall make every reasonable effort to meet the requirements of the client, late delivery shall not entitle the Client to withhold payment for Work done.